-- If the recommendation of the Classifications Committee is positive, the president calls a Board Meeting, usually after a regular Monday club meeting, to take action on the application.
+- The president calls a board meeting, usually after a regular Monday club meeting, to take action on the application.

 - If the board action is positive, the president or secretary notifies the club bulletin editor to publish the name and proposed classification.